dfelinto/blender-manual/constraints/the_stack.rst

 ----------------------------

-To add a constraint, you can, in the :guilabel:`Constraints` panel, click on the… :guilabel:`Add Constraint` button!
+To add a constraint, you can, in the :guilabel:`Constraints` panel, click on the... :guilabel:`Add Constraint` button!
 A menu shows up, listing all available constraints for the current active object (or bone in :guilabel:`Pose` mode
 (in which case the constraint will show up in the bone constraints menu).